DS-100/DS-100.github.io/fa18faq.md

 **Q. What is the status of the L&S Data Science Major and/or Minor?**

 **A.** As you plan your classes for fall, the Division of Data Sciences hopes and expects that the L&S Data Science Major will be available to students in the fall.
 You can learn more about the current status of the Major (and Minor) on [this website](https://data.berkeley.edu/degrees/data-science-ba).
 Frequently Asked Questions about the Major and Minor are [discussed here](https://data.berkeley.edu/education/faqs).

-The [Data001 Piazza site](https://piazza.com/class/j7s01y165odq5?cid=496) will reopen later for you to ask questions from advising staff as they are hired.
-At this time we (your Data 100 staff) do not have any further information.
+You can use the official [Data001 Piazza site](https://piazza.com/class/j7s01y165odq5?cid=496) to ask questions from advising staff from the Division of Data Sciences.

 ---